Back to top

 • -shell@android:/ $ means your device firmware is a commercial build.

-• -shell@android:/ means your device firmware is an engineer build.
+• -shell@android:/ means your device firmware is an engineering build.

 No, we do not provide pre-release binaries to developers.